 Cyclic Shift for WUR-Sync field

-Recommended cycle shift diversity (CSD) values for the WUR-Sync field, which is constructed from 2 µs duration MC-OOK symbols, are provided in Annex AC.
+Recommended cycle shift diversity (CSD) values for the WUR-Sync field, which is constructed from 2 µs duration WUR OOK symbols, are provided in Annex AC.

 WUR-Sync field for WUR LDR

-For WUR LDR, the WUR-Sync field shall be constructed as an MC-OOK signal.
-The WUR-Sync sequence is constructed by concatenating two copies of the 32-bit sequence W, where each bit in the sequence is mapped to an MC-OOK symbol of duration 2 µs, and W is defined in Equation (30-9).
+For WUR LDR, the WUR-Sync field shall be constructed as an WUR OOK signal.
+The WUR-Sync sequence is constructed by concatenating two copies of the 32-bit sequence W, where each bit in the sequence is mapped to an WUR OOK symbol of duration 2 µs, and W is defined in Equation (30-9).

 This WUR-Sync sequence is used to construct the WUR-Sync field waveform as shown in Figure 30-4.